OBF/obf-docs/Affiliated-Project-Policy.md

 A group of OBF members overseeing the voting process for the annual OBF community vote will in general conduct the following steps:

 * Ensure that the OBF community to cast votes is aware of the projects on the ballot, and the argument(s) for or against the status changes that are on the ballot.
-* Ensure an opportunity for each project on the ballot to present its viewpoint, not to exceed 5 minutes per project.
+* Ensure an opportunity for each project on the ballot to present its viewpoint, not to exceed five (5) minutes per project.
 * Organize and execute the voting.

-Projects that are on the ballot for being promoted to a certain status but fail to achieve the required majority will remain at their current status, with the exception of Candidate OBF Projects that have exhausted the maximum time a project can remain in Candidate status.
-Such projects will lose Candidate OBF Project status as a consequence of failing to attain Affiliated OBF Project status.

-#### Core OBF Project status

-To become a Core OBF Project a project has to have been an Affiliated OBF Project for at least 3 years.
-A Core OBF Project can also be voted to be demoted to Affiliated OBF Project status.

-In either case a majority of 70% of the cast ballots is required.
+For an affiliation status change on the ballot to become effective, a majority of 70% or more of the cast ballots must be in favor of the change.

-#### Affiliated OBF Project
+#### Projects seeking Affiliated OBF Project status

-To become an Affiliated OBF Project a project has to have had Candidate OBF Project status for at least 1 year.
-An Affiliated OBF Project can also be voted to be demoted to Candidate OBF Project status.
+To become an Affiliated OBF Project a project has to have had Candidate OBF Project status for at least one (1) year, and it must be active.
+A Candidate OBF Project failing to achieve Affiliated OBF Project status will remain a Candidate OBF Project unless it has reached the maximum time a project can remain in that status, in which case the project will lose their Candidate OBF Project status as a consequence of the vote.

-In either case a majority of 70% of the cast ballots is required.

-#### Candidate OBF Project
+#### Projects seeking Candidate OBF Project

-A project not currently affiliated with OBF can attain Candidate OBF Project status for one year.
-For current Candidate OBF Projects their status can, by vote, be extended for another year if the project has not yet achieved the criteria required to attain Affiliated OBF Project status.
+A project not currently affiliated with OBF can seek to attain Candidate OBF Project status.
+A project failing to achieve the necessary majority in favor of becoming a Candidate OBF Project can be on the ballot again the following year, unless it has failed three (3) times in a row.

-A majority of 70% of the cast ballots is required.
+#### Removal of affiliation status

+The ballot can include a vote on removing OBF affiliation from a project.
+Possible reasons for such a vote include consistent failure to meet expectations for OBF affiliated projects; consistent failure to adhere to OBF's Code of Conduct; and a project being no longer maintained.

 ## Maintenance of affiliation status

-The affiliation status of Core OBF Projects and Affiliated OBF Projects that are not voted on remains the same for another year unless the project appears to be inactive.
-Candidate OBF Projects will lose this status when they have exhausted the maximum time Candidate status can be held and have not been voted into Affiliated OBF Project status.
+The status of Affiliated and Candidate OBF Projects that are not voted on stays the same, unless one of the following conditions occurs:

-### Archiving of inactive projects
-In order to maintain official affiliation with the OBF, a project must have active maintainers.
-This can be shown by any of:
+* A Candidate OBF Project has reached the maximum consecutive length of time that Candidate status can be held.
+This will result in the project automatically losing its OBF affiliation status.
+* An Affiliated OBF Project is no longer actively maintained.
+In addition to the possible evidence for demonstrating that a project is active (see above), evidence of a project's active maintenance includes the following:

-- Having a maintainer attend yearly OBF public board meetings or BOSC to provide a project update.
+    - A maintainer attends yearly OBF public board meetings or BOSC to provide a project update.
     - Posting a project update on the OBF blog.
-- Updates on the project's main repository (e.g. GitHub, GitLab, etc.) or website.
+    - Updates on the project's main code repository or website.
     - Participation in GSoC, whether under the OBF umbrella or not.

+  Affiliated OBF projects that have not been actively maintained for over twelve months may have their affiliation status archived as a result of a review by the OBF Board of Directors.
+The OBF Board of Directors will conduct such reviews in regular intervals, and will make reasonable efforts to contact the project maintainers before taking action.

 Affiliated and Core projects will be periodically reviewed by OBF Board members and may have their affiliation status archived if they are inactive for a period of over twelve months and no new maintainers have stepped up.
 Reasonable efforts will be made to contact the project maintainers before this occurs.